AuthorCarpentry/dois-citation-data/01-register-doi.md

 Learning Objectives:

-* Use an open repository (Zenodo) to obtain a DOI for a scholarly work
+* Register a DOI for a scholarly work using an open repository (Zenodo)
+* Create appropriate metadata to describe a new work

 ---